Back to List

 John (Jay) Cronan River Access

-41º26'42.43" N 71º40'52.39" W See this location in: Google Maps Map Server Acme Maps
+41° 26.707' N 71° 40.873' W See this location in: Google Maps Map Server Acme Maps

 Google Maps is the mapping system used on the new ExploreRI mapper and shows the access site located on a terrain view, a street map or an aerial photograph.
 Clicking on this link will take you to the full Google Maps website, which is not part of ExploreRI.

-Map Server shows a nautical chart or a topographic map of the area.
+Map Server shows a topographic map of the area.
 The Map Server website is not part of ExploreRI.org.

 Acme Maps shows the access site located on a topographic map.
 The Acme Maps website is not part of ExploreRI.org.

-Comments & Overview:
+Description & Overview:

-This is a good access point for paddling on the upper Pawcatuck River above the confluence with the Wood River.
-If you have reached this site from upstream and plan to continue on down the river from here, it is advisable to portage around the low dam (actually a weir for the USGS Gauging Station).
+This is a good access point for paddling trips on the upper and middle Pawcatuck River.
+You can take-out here after paddling down from Shannock Falls, or put in here and paddle downriver to Burdickville (but note that there isn't really a good place to park a car at Burdickville) or Bradford Landing.
+If you have reached the John Cronin River Access site from upstream and plan to continue on down the river from here it is advisable to portage around the low dam (actually a weir for the USGS Gauging Station).
 This is a short, easy portage.

 The Pawcatuck River in this area is relatively wild, with only occasional houses and bridges.
 The river is mostly quiet and relatively slow-moving.
 There are likely to be a fair number of trees down across the river, but the Wood-Pawcatuck Watershed Association tries to maintain the route and at least provide a narrow passage past any downed trees that go across the river, so except in the case of newly fallen trees you should not have to get out and lift your boat over or around trees, but you may have to worm through some fairly narrow slots to get around downed trees.
-The Wood-Pawcatuck River Guide is highly recommended for paddling on the Wood-Pawcatuck river system.

 This site provides access to the following water bodies in the Pawcatuck River watershed: Pawcatuck River.